 Income Statement How did we perform in relation to our trading result over the past 12 months?

-Balance Sheet What do we own and owe at year end?
-Statement of cash flows Where has our cash been received and used during the past 12 months and how much remains at year end?
+Statement of Cash Flows Where has our cash been recieved and used during the past 12 months and how much remains at year end?
+Statement of Cash Flows Where has our cash been recieved and used during the past 12 months and how much remains at year end?
+Statement of Cash Flows Where has our cash been recieved and used during the past 12 months and how much remains at year end?

-Statement of changes in equity What is the wealth of the community at year end?
-The Community Financial Report is a simplified version of Council's financial performance and position for the 2022/23 financial year.
-The aim of the report is to assist readers in evaluating Council's financial position without the need to interpret the financial information contained in the Annual Financial Statements.
+The Community Financial Report is a simplified version of Council's financial performance and financial position for the 2023/24 financial year.
+The aim of the report is to assist readers in evaluating Council's financial performance by summarizing the information contained in the Annual Financial Statements.
+The Financial Statements are listed in full on the Councils website and a printed copy can be obtained by contacting Council staff.